EE2dev/item-explorer/README.md

 # Item explorer
 Exploring combinatorial questions with a bar chart.
 There are many applications with combinatorial questions such as discovering frequent combinations of items bought in a store (market basket analysis) or exploring what web pages do users visit on a certain web site.
-Item explorer follows the [d3.js reusable charts pattern](http://bost.ocks.org/mike/chart/) to let you customize the chart.
+Item explorer is build using the [d3-template](https://github.com/EE2dev/d3-template) which implements the reusable charts pattern to let you customize the chart.

 [Here](https://youtu.be/B8a2O6L31_w) is a link to a video explaining how to use item explorer with your own data and [here](http://www.ankerst.de/Mihael/proj/mbc/) is a web site introducing item explorer.